JulianaMancera/Corgi-Chess/README.md

 ## Corgi Chess
- + Corgi Chess is a whimsical adaptation of the traditional chess game, featuring delightful cute-themed pieces and a charming 8x8 board.The objective is to checkmate the opponent's corgi king, securing victory in the realm of canine strategy. <br>
+&emsp; Corgi Chess is a whimsical adaptation of the traditional chess game, featuring delightful cute-themed pieces and a charming 8x8 board.The objective is to checkmate the opponent's corgi king, securing victory in the realm of canine strategy. <br>

 ## Chess Piece Move Rules
   + KING - Moves one square in any direction.